poelstra/mhub/README.md

   subscribed clients (taking their pattern into account, of course).
 * `Queue`: Forwards incoming messages to all subscribed clients (like an Exchange), but also stores a configurable number of messages.
 A new subscriber will receive all currently stored messages.
+Useful for e.g. chat applications, list last X tweets, etc.
   Optionally, a pattern can be given to limit which message topics will be remembered.
 Additionally, the queue can be persisted to disk, such that it survives `mhub-server` restarts.
   Configuration options:
   * `capacity?: number`: Number of messages to keep (default 10)
   * `pattern?: string | string[]`: Which messages (filtered by topic) to keep (default all)
   * `persistent?: boolean`: Whether to persist this queue to disk (default false)
-* `TopicQueue`: Like Queue, but doesn't just store the last X messages, but instead stores the last message per topic.
-New subscribers will receive the 'current' state (and any future state) of the topics.
+* `TopicState`: Forwards all messages, but also stores the last message for each topic.
+New subscribers will receive that last message (and any future state) of the topics.
+Useful for storing (simple) configuration data (e.g. URLs of JSON APIs), initializing all connecting displays to the same state, etc.
   Again, a topic pattern can be given, and the queue can be persisted to disk.
   * `pattern?: string | string[]`: Which messages (filtered by topic) to keep (default all)
   * `persistent?: boolean`: Whether to persist this queue to disk (default